owncloud/ocis/services/webfinger/README.md

 ## Configure different instances based on OpenidConnect UserInfo claims

-A more complex example for configuring different instances could look like this
+A more complex example for configuring different instances could look like this:
 ```yaml
 webfinger:
   instances: